 As such, parents who are at a loss to help their adult children living at home or their estranged adult children would be wise to recommend structured sober living houses.
 One study on sober living homes found that the community support they offer leads to strong recovery outcomes even years after graduation.

-Design for Recovery, a structured sober living home in West Los Angeles, offers a supportive environment for men who have a desire to stop abusing alcohol or drugs.
+Design for Recovery, a structured sober living West LA, offers a supportive environment for men who have a desire to stop abusing alcohol or drugs.
 Whether a person is just beginning process or has been sober for a while but needs support, Design for Recovery can help.
 Our supportive staff and dedicated residents are committed not just to getting sober and avoiding relapse, but building new lives.
 If you or your adult child is interested in finding out more, contact us today.

 Child Addiction: How to Help a Grown Child With Addiction